 balanced (means that the classifier will treat the two classes to be equal in density).

 But I don’t seem to be able to change the scoring method to be balanced also (instead, the scoring takes the distribution of the whole population, means still testing more of not fraud).
 So I just manually split test the data, and the accuracy now is

 0.83, which makes more sense.
 This means that given a transaction with equal probability of being fraud or not fraud, the classifier guess it correctly

 83% of the time.

 It was near the end of day, I guess I can stop here for now and try again with other approach next week.
 When I submit to Kaggle, I got the score of

 0.75.
-I don’t know how exactly they measure the score, which I guess is intended because they don’t want people to reverse engineer their scoring.
+I don’t know how exactly they measure the score, which I guess is intended because they don’t want people to reverse engineer their scoring (?).
 It wasn’t great, around the 85% percentile.
-But fair enough, I didn’t do much.
-Maybe for next week I can try to see more notebooks and trying with more promising methods.
+But of course more effort can be done and a lot of place for improvement.